“Joe Veleno is not comfortable on the wing” - Dose.ca

 And, need I mention Nick Suzuki?

-St-Louis will have to find a solution and possibly reshuffle his third and fourth trios to find the right chair for Veleno.
+St-Louis will have to find a solution and possibly reshuffle his third and fourth lines to find the right chair for Veleno.

 Shaking things up a bit could also help players like Brendan Gallagher and Josh Anderson, for whom it's been more difficult in recent games.